 4.1.
-The Mappers factory
+The Mappers factory (no dependency injection)

-Mapper instances can be retrieved via the org.mapstruct.factory.Mappers class.
+When not using a DI framework, Mapper instances can be retrieved via the org.mapstruct.factory.Mappers class.
 Just invoke the getMapper() method, passing the interface type of the mapper to return:

-Example 15.
+Example 19.
 Using the Mappers factory